Connect with us

 The ACLU of Mississippi released a statement in response to the original conference report, saying it directly attacked voting rights in Mississippi.
 They argued that the harms of House Bill 1310 include third-party election auditing and multiple forms of voter purging.

-“The bill would disenfranchise voters by forcing election commissioners to voters from the voter rolls for simply choosing not to vote in an election.
+“The bill would disenfranchise voters by forcing election commissioners to remove voters from the voter rolls for simply choosing not to vote in an election.
 HB 1310 removes registered Mississippi voters from the voting rolls if they fail to vote in two federal elections within two years,” the statement from the ACLU of Mississippi said.
 “These voters will be sent a confirmation notice and placed on inactive status, meaning they will be required to cast an affidavit ballot rather than a regular ballot on election day.
 If they ultimately fail to respond to the confirmation notice, they will be purged from the voting rolls.”

 “Additionally, HB 1310 would use outdated databases in an attempt to identify non-citizens as registered voters,” the ACLU added.
 “This bill also proposes using public dollars to fund election audits and encourages third-party audits, which are not very secure.”